Jenish230-daiict/IT205-PROJECT-WORD-CLOUD-GENERATOR/README.md

 * Educational tools for understanding data structures.
 * Basic text analysis tools.
 * Backend for simple UI-based word cloud apps.

-Here’s your passage rewritten with **emphasis, clarity**, and **professional formatting**, ideal for inclusion in a project report or documentation:

 ---

 ### **File Structure and Responsibilities**